youthinkasido/mandolinmaestro/readme.md

-Mandolin Maestro is a 16 note virtual instrument with recording and playback functionality created with Javascript, HTML, and CSS.
+Mandolin Maestro is a 16 note virtual instrument with recording and playback functionality created with Vanilla Javascript, HTML, and CSS.

 https://mandolinmaestro.herokuapp.com/